-To derive the retailer's KKT optimality conditions and to deal with the equilibrium model, we assume that the market is in perfect competition, where players compete in terms of deciding their optimal quantities.
-Thus, $q_{jt\omega}$ also becomes a decision variable for the retailer.
-This implies that tariff $P_t$ is considered exogenous for both retailers' and consumers' problems, and its equilibrium value will naturally come out as the market clearing price, i.e., the price that satisfies all the players' (retailer's and consumers') optimality conditions.
+To derive the retailer's KKT optimality conditions and address the equilibrium model, we assume a perfectly competitive market where players compete by choosing their optimal quantities.
+Consequently, $q_{jt\omega}$ also becomes a decision variable for the retailer.
+This setup implies that the price tariff $P_t$ is considered \textit{exogenous} for both retailers and consumers.
+Its equilibrium value will naturally emerge as the market-clearing price, i.e., the price that satisfies the optimality conditions of all players (retailers and consumers).